Jake Fogelnest: Theatre

 In 1999, became actively involved at the Upright Citizens Brigade Theatre in New York City when it opened in 1999.

 In 2000, he co-directed Jerry Minor is a Black Man for the Saturday Night Live alum.
 The show originated at UCB and was also performed at The Second City in Chicago.

 In 2001, he served as assistant director for Sarah Silverman's one-woman show Jesus Is Magic at Joe's Pub.

 In 2002, he co-directed (with Amy Poehler) the two-person show "Eye Candy," starring Dannah Phirman and Danielle Schneider, which was selected for the 2002 HBO US Comedy Arts Festival.

 In 2004 he participated in the creation of "George Bush is a Motherfucker," which featured many members of Respecto Montalban and was produced by Adam McKay.

 In 2005 he and Paul Scheer regularly hosted the show Talk Show with Jake Fogelnest at the original New York UCB Theatre.

 In 2015, Scheer and Fogelnest brought the show Talk Show with Jake Fogelnest back for one-night only to celebrate the UCB Theatre's 10th Anniversary in Los Angeles.

 In 2015, Fogelnest worked as a director with "Three Busy Debras" at the Annoyance Theatre in Brooklyn, New York.

 Radio

-In 2004, he won a New York City A.I.R.
-Award for hosting the "Top 92 Worst Xmas Songs of All-Time" on the former WXRK where he worked as a DJ before the station changed formats and became WFNY-FM.

 Upon K-Rock's format switch, he hosted a radio show on the new Free-FM with Jackie Clarke called Jake and Jackie.
 The show was a combination of pop culture discussion and radio sketch comedy.
-He left the show for Sirius XM radio in 2006.
+He left the show for SiriusXM radio in 2006.

-From 2006 to 2014, he had a show on Sirius XM's College rock/Indie rock channel, Sirius XMU.
+From 2006 to 2014, he had a show on SiriusXM's College rock/Indie rock channel, Sirius XMU.
 He was also heard on Sirius XM Alt Nation.